 With water routes too long for different parts of the country, domestic flights are the only option for traveling.
-Popular flights here are Garuda Indonesia, Citilink, Lion Air, and Wings Air.
+Garuda Indonesia, Citilink, Lion Air, and Wings Air are popular flights.

 For people traveling from Singapore (if the ferry isn’t available, flying is always an option):